Search Results

 ‘Rationed’ a solo exhibition by jewellery artist Jo Pond Vittoria Street Gallery presents Following on from the success of her inaugural solo exhibition ‘Intimate’ which toured to Velvet da Vinci (San Francisco), Atta Gallery (Bangkok) and Contemporary Applied Arts (London), we are delighted to host a new collection of works titled ‘Rationed’ by internationally-renowned jewellery artist, Jo Pond.
 Stirred by a collection of diaries, bequeathed alongside hand-me-down stories, words and trinkets from a generation before, Jo Pond draws on evocative World War 2 artefacts to craft her own heirlooms.
 Almost in spite of itself, each static and inanimate object comes to

-Jewellery Designer, Domino Jewellery - Birmingham B18 6LT
+Jewellery Sales Advisor, Domino Jewellery - Birmingham B18 6LT

-Jewellery Designer Domino Jewellery Birmingham B18 6LT About the Company At Domino, we create high-quality, ethically crafted jewellery that celebrates life’s most treasured moments.
+Jewellery Sales Advisor Domino Jewellery Birmingham B18 6LT About the company At Domino, we create high-quality, ethically crafted jewellery that celebrates life’s most treasured moments.
 As the UK’s leading jewellery manufacturer, we are proud to create designs that bring joy to special occasions, underpinned by our dedication to exceptional service, innovation, and community.
 Based in Birmingham’s historic Jewellery Quarter, our knowledgeable and professional team represents our greatest strength.
 We are passionate about fostering a culture where every voice is heard, and together, we grow, support, inspire, and celebrate our shared successes.
-About the Role We are looking for a Jewellery Designer
+About the Role We are looking for a Jewellery Sales

 Davina Mallinckrodt Appointed as Chair of the Board of Trustees of Cockpit Arts